adrian88888888/AHK-Virtual-Desktop-Library/README.md

 # Documentation:

+Note: a lot of functions takes the parameter hwnd, you can use the built in `GetActiveHwnd()` to get the active hwnd

 ## Do basic stuff:
 | Functions  |  Description |
 | :------------ | :------------ |
 |`GoToDesktopNumber(desktop_number)` |  Goes to the desired desktop |
 |`GoToNextDesktop()` |  Goes to the next desktop |
 |`GoToPrevDesktop()`  |  Goes to the previous desktop |

 ## Return information:
 | Functions  |  Description |